rudranil14/ValidateX/README.md

 # ValidateX
-ValidateX help to make your email inquiries easier and faster
+ValidateX help to make your email inquiries easier and faster using HTML , CSS & Javasccript